s-muscat/nature-lab/README.md

 # nature-lab

-This is a test file for the nature lab respository.
+This is a repository for the stormwater case study.
+Developed in conjunction with the RISD Nature Lab.
+July 2017.